Brick by brick, we're rebuilding more young lives.

 The site is an idyllic setting for teenagers and young adults to escape the stresses and strains of living with cancer, whilst remaining within easy access of London's leading cancer hospitals, and main transport links.

-(All photos shown are of the current site, prior to work commencing).
+(All photos shown are CGI images of the proposed plans, not the current site.)

 Introducing the site